spacepy/dbprocessing/sphinx/source/developer.rst

 Tests
 -----
 There are two types of testing done with this project.
-Unit tests, which test if the individual pieces work, and functional tests, which test if the peices work together
+Unit tests, which test if the individual pieces work, and functional tests, which test if the pieces work together

 .. _unit: